shingonati0n/xivomega/README.md

 ![20240831184705_1](https://github.com/user-attachments/assets/cfdad1ff-7e45-4f40-85c5-9c995176e643)

-This solution is for you!! - Run MXIVMitmLatencyMitigator on your Steam Deck with a container acting as bare metal man-in-the-middle.
+This solution is for you!! - Run XivMitmLatencyMitigator on your Steam Deck with a container acting as bare metal man-in-the-middle.

 This Python Script relies on Podman to create and run the container - Podman is bundled by default in Steam Deck as part of Distrobox.